 Before you travel it is absolutely vital that you check the FCO’s advice on your destination, which will include information on everything from inoculations and visas to terrorism and common tourist issues.
 To view the FCO’s ‘Know Before you Go’ advice, please enter your destination into the Travel Aware widget below.
 Please note, Get Going does not provide cover for any trip which goes against the advice of the Foreign and Commonwealth Office (FCO).

-If you’re travelling to a destination deemed unsafe by the FCO, click here.
+Make sure to check if you’re travelling to a destination that is deemed safe by the FCO.